-Midwest Karate teaches classes that are open to all ages and both genders.
-One of the oldest karate schools in the United States, Midwest Karate offers classes for all levels of ability, for ages 7 years and up.
-Sensei Fusaro’s goal is to teach the art of Karate-do to all willing to learn.
+Shotokan Karate Minnesota (SKM) , formally Midwest karate Association – one of the oldest karate schools in the United States, offers classes for all genders, for all levels of ability, and for ages 7 years and up.
+Sensei Fusaro’s goal was to teach the art of Karate-do to all willing to learn.
 Teaching karate has never been an occupation or career to him, it is a way of life.

 The Midwest Karate Association is a traditional Shotokan Karate dojo recognized by the Japan Karate Association and the American Amateur Karate Federation.
 Our instructors, Sensei Joel Ertl, 6th dan and Sensei Anita Bendickson, 5th dan, are internationally respected instructors.
 Senseis Ertl and Bendickson have each been teaching karate since the mid-1970s.

 Midwest Karate Association of St Paul is affiliated with the former Midwest Karate Association of Minneapolis, now called Shotokan Karate of Minnesota.
 The Minneapolis school was founded by Sensei Robert Fusaro, 10th Dan, who passed away in 2019.
 Sensei Ertl and Sensei Bendickson are also well known for their instructional videos produced by E/B Productions.